WordPress/Advanced-administration-handbook/upgrade/migrating.md

 4. Log in to the site you want to move and go to Settings > General, then change the URLs. (ie from `http://example.com/` to `http://example.net`) – save the settings and expect to see a 404 page.
 5. Download your site files again.
 6. Export the database again.
-7. Edit `wp-config.php` with the new server’s MySQL database name, user and password.
+7. Edit `wp-config.php` with the new server's MySQL database name, user and password.
 8. Upload the files.
 9. Import the database on the new server.